How to create a round-robin booking type

 It's important to understand the logic TidyCal uses:

-- Pooled Availability: The booking page will show clients all available slots from everyone in the pool.
+- Pooled Availability: The booking page shows clients the union of slots from every team member in the pool.
 If Person A is free at 10 AM and Person B is free at 11 AM, the client will see both 10 AM and 11 AM as options.

 Round Robin vs Other Team Features